-AAP MLA Naresh Yadav shot at, one volunteer dead
+AAP MLA Naresh Yadav shot at, Delhi Police detain one person

-The Mehrauli legislator was on his way home from the temple when unidentified people shot at his car.
+According to the police, the accused had personal enmity with an AAP volunteer killed in the incident.

-Shots were fired at MLA-elect Naresh Yadav’s convoy in Kishangarh area late on Tuesday, in which one party volunteer was killed.
-This came hours after the party swept the Delhi elections, winning 62 of the Capital’s 70 seats.
+The Delhi Police detained a 38-year-old man on Wednesday in connection with the shooting at MLA-elect Naresh Yadav’s convoy in the city’s Kishangarh area the night before, PTI reported.
+An AAP volunteer, identified as Ashok Mann, was killed in the incident.
+The incident occurred hours after the party swept the Delhi elections, winning 62 of the Capital’s 70 seats.
 Yadav was elected from Mehrauli.

+Initial investigation by the police has revealed that three people were involved in the shooting, The Indian Express reported.
+The person detained had a personal enmity with Mann and the firing had nothing do with politics, the police added.
+The police are looking for the other two accused.

+“The accused and the deceased had an old personal dispute,” said an unidentified police official.
+“The accused’s nephew had received bullet injuries in 2019 after he was shot at.
+The accused suspected the deceased to be behind the 2019 incident.
+He had also threatened the deceased 15 days back.”

-The Mehrauli legislator was on his way home after visiting a temple when the shots were fired at his car by an unidentified person.
-One volunteer, Ashok Mann, died, while another volunteer, Harinder was injured, according to The Print.
-An unidentified police official told The Print that the motive for the shooting appeared to be personal enmity.
-The police have filed an FIR.
+The Mehrauli legislator was on his way home after visiting a temple when the shots were fired at his car.
+While Mann died, another volunteer, identified as Harinder, was injured, The Print reported.

 Additional DCP (South West) Ingit Pratap Singh told The Indian Express that the shooter, who was on foot, came from the “Kishangarh side” and fled after the attack.